karakalo/lumen/doc/narrative-colors.markdown

 The first thing the event loop does is process any and all pending events.
 These will be key presses, plus any "unmaskable" events like client messages, plus structure-change notifications, which Lumen asks for automatically.
-Usually the first event it gets is a `Mapped` event, which says "your window is now present on the screen".
-The first time it gets that event, the app sets the `Visible` flag, which causes the actual drawing to happen later in the event loop.

-The event processing also checks for key presses and close-window events, which cause it to exit the main (outer) event loop and terminate the app.
+The event processing checks for key presses and close-window events, which cause it to exit the main (outer) event loop and terminate the app.
 Key presses happen when you press any key on the keyboard, even modifiers like Shift or Control.
 The `Close_Window` event is generated when you select the window manager's "Close" button, usually an "X" in the title bar or something like it, depending on your window manager and its configuration.

 After it has gobbled up and processed all the events in the inner loop, the app then goes into the actual OpenGL drawing code.
 Finally!
-It does the drawing only after the window becomes visible, because before that it would be a waste of time.
-I guess one danger of the current code is that if the window doesn't become visible (mapped, in X parlance) right away, the app goes into a very tight loop waiting for that first `Mapped` event.
-But testing hasn't shown that to happen, so meh.

 Normal X apps spend much of their time blocked on the event queue, waiting for an event to show up, which doesn't take any real CPU time.
 That's what